SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 While pinConfigure is not as fast as the fast digital I/O functions above, it's still faster than pinMode().

 ### INLVL - input logic levels
-On some parts (DB, DD, EA - likely all the "good" parts.
+On some parts (DB, DD, EA - likely all the new "good" parts (but not tinyAVRs.
 The EB-series is going to be their newer, better, less wacky t861.
 Considering how badly they've cut features from it, I'll be disappointed if they're not cheap. , pins can be configured to use one of two sets of input voltages: either the normal schmitt triggert input, which has thresholds as a fraction of Vdd, or the TTL mode which has fixed thresholds independent of operating voltage.
 On MVIO pins, using the schmitt trigger Vddio2 takes the place of VDDIO.
 Note that this is overridden when pins are used for the TWI - that defaults to I2C voltage levels, but supports an optional SMBus 3.0 mode.

 | Voltage             |  Schmitt  |     I2C   |  TTL   | SMBus 3.0 |
 |---------------------|-----------|-----------|--------|-----------|